SpencerLeBard/Bug-Logger/readme.md

 ### Monday

-M Bugs can be closed from the BugDetails view
+- Bugs can be closed from the BugDetails view

 ### Easy Monday
-* User is prompted "are you sure?" when closing a Bug ///// SweetAlerts setup and ready
+* User is prompted "are you sure?" when closing a Bug ///// NOTE SweetAlerts setup and ready
 - Cannot edit a Bug after it is closed
 * Bugs display last modified date //NOTE change to normal date/time